 Combining this adjustable height feature with an adjustable belt opens up even more options.
 The belt that is provided with the Squatmax is, in my opinion, a really nice belt.
 It’s 6″ wide with a nice padded construction that feels really comfortable on the hips and shoulders (more on that below).
 What separates this pad from others is that it offers five loops to connect the carabiner, ranging from 42″ to 59″.
 This built-in versatility is very useful, as you can quickly and easily adjust based on body proportions and/or the lift you’re performing.
 You can also use the belt as a standalone to do weighted dips, pull-ups, etc…

 Not only can people of various sizes use the Squatmax, but racks of various sizes can also house the unit.
 If you have a 2×3 or a 3×3 power rack, half rack, or squat stand, odds are the Squatmax will fit it.
 In fact, it will fit any rack (2×3 or 3×3) with an upright-to-upright distance of 27″ to 50″.
 Considering the vast majority of racks are well within this range, the likelihood of it not fitting is very low.
 It can also allow you to side-mount it on certain racks depending on your layout preference.
-I personally have mine mounted on my Rogue R-3 and I’ll be mounting it to my Sorinex XL rack when it arrives.
+I had my Squatmax mounted on my Rogue R-3, and now I have it mounted permanently on my Sorinex XL.

 This is made possible through the use of a clamp to actually attach the unit to the rack.
 With a tapered end that fits into a slot on the main platform, the user simply lines up the bolt with the hole in the platform and hand-spins the clamp until fastened.
 It doesn’t use the hole in the actual upright of the rack.
 This only adds to its versatility since certain racks have different hole sizing.
 It’s really a brilliant design, and it’s very easy to use.